 Don’t get stuck with only your credit card to scrape ice off your windshield!
 This one is great because it extends to get the tops of our van.

 This is one of our favorite ways to stay entertained on a road trip!
 We pick books the whole family will enjoy and while away the hours listening to some great books.
 Some of our favorites include: the Harry Potter Books, the Chronicles of Narnia, Michael Vey, and Anne of Green Gables.
+For more of our favorite road trip books check out our post here.
 We use Audible to get two new books each month.

 What normally happens on our road trips is my husband brings his filled water bottle and the rest of us forget ours and drink all of his water!
 I told him my New Year’s Resolution is to remember to bring my own filled water bottle with me!

 These are our favorite water bottles!
 They fit into the cup holder and are leak proof for when the kids put them in their backpacks.
 Click here for prices and more info

 These are essential for keeping the peace after you have passed hour 2 or 3 on the road.
 The kids can watch their movies or listen to their music quietly.
 My teenagers are big fans of Beats headphones, but for the smaller kids I recommend these Mpow ones.
 They are much less expensive so you don’t need to worry about little fingers breaking them.

 For more awesome headphones check out our post on the Best headphones for Teens.